-Team Member Role in Project Years of Health Care Experience Qualifications Charles T. Smith, III, CPA Partner Mr. Smith will have overall responsibility for the project including contract issues and will help oversee the audits.
-17 Mr. Smith's first 10 years with Clifton Gunderson/PHBV Partners were spent working on our Virginia Medicaid contract.
+Team Member Role in Project Years of Health Care Experience Qualifications Charles T. Smith, III, CPA Engagement Partner Mr. Smith will have overall responsibility for the project including contract issues and will help oversee the audits.
+17 Mr. Smith's first 10 years with PHBV were spent working on our Virginia Medicaid contract.
 First, he performed field audits of nursing facilities, and then he managed the appeals support services.
 Mr. Smith spent four years managing our audit contract with North Carolina, and the last three years have been spent providing Program Integrity services to the Federal Government.
-David E. Ricks, CPA Senior Manager Mr. Ricks will oversee the examination field work.
-22 Mr. Ricks' first six years were spent working on Maryland Medicaid audits.
-The last 16 years were spent overseeing the Virginia Medicaid contract.
-Also, during the last three years, he managed the Nevada cost settlement and audit engagements which encompass Nursing Facilities, Critical Access Hospitals, ICFs/MR, and Patient Trust Fund Audits.
-Mr. Ricks' experience also includes performing Medicare Cost Report verifications of providers who participate in the Municipal Health Services Program.
-Kelly Bultema, CPA Manager Ms. Bultema will help Mr. Ricks in the management of the examination engagements.
-10 Ms. Bultema has provided a variety of services to State Medicaid agencies since joining PHBV Partners 10 years ago.
+Robert Bullen, CPA, CFE Review Partner Mr. Bullen will conduct a quality control review of the reports issued.
+28 Mr. Bullen is a partner with over 28 years of experience relating exclusively to health care related audit and compliance services and applying Medicare and Medicaid principles of reimbursement.
+His clients have included CMS, State of Maryland Department of Health and Mental Hygiene, North Carolina Division of Medical Assistance, South Carolina Health & Human Services, Commonwealth of Virginia Department of Medical Assistance Services, and State of Maryland Health Care Commission.
+Kelly Bultema, CPA Project Manager Ms. Bultema will manage the day to day activities of the contract include the oversight of examination field work and supervision of the staff.
+11 Ms. Bultema has provided a variety of services to State Medicaid agencies since joining PHBV 11 years ago.
 This includes performing, leading and supervising field audits as well as defending cost settlement and audit results through the administrative appeals process.
-Ms. Bultema has testified as an expert witness.
+Ms. Bultema has also testified as an expert witness.
+Bonnie Phillips, Manager Ms. Phillips will provide additional technical leadership and assist Ms. Bultema with the examination field work.
+11 Ms. Phillips' 11 years of experience including audit and consulting work (including DSH audits and consulting, mental health fund recoveries, and nursing facility audits) for the state agencies of Alabama, Mississippi, South Carolina, Ohio, Indiana and Illinois.